Sydney-25/British-Airways./README.md

 ├── main.py # Main application file for running the Streamlit app ├── README.md # Project documentation (this file)
 ├── requirements.txt # List of Python dependencies

+## Customization

+*   **Data Cleaning:** Enhance the data cleaning process in `main.py` by adding more robust checks for missing values, handling outliers, and addressing data inconsistencies specific to your dataset.
+*   **Feature Engineering:** Implement feature engineering techniques in `main.py` to create new features from existing ones.
+This is currently a placeholder; add your domain-specific knowledge to create useful features.
+*   **Model Selection:** Experiment with different classification models from `sklearn` (e.g., Logistic Regression, Support Vector Machines) in `main.py` to see which performs best.
+*   **Hyperparameter Tuning:** Tune the hyperparameters of the Random Forest model (or any chosen model) using techniques like GridSearchCV or RandomizedSearchCV to optimize performance.
+Add code for this in `main.py`.
+*   **Visualization:** Customize the plots in `main.py` using `matplotlib` to display different aspects of the data or model results.
+Consider adding interactive elements.

+## Contributing

+Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature`).
+3. Commit your changes.
+4. Push the branch and open a pull request.

+## Contact

+For questions or suggestions related to this project, please feel free to reach out by creating an issue in this GitHub repository.